x0r2d2/ssrrmu/README.md

 ```
 ShadowsocksR with latest protocols can be downloaded here - https://github.com/leitbogioro/ShadowsocksRR-Install/files/2127044/ShadowsocksR-win-4.9.0.zip-dev.zip

-Please note that "dev" branch is not stable, do not use in production.
+Please note that "dev" branch is not stable, do not use it in production environment.